terrylinooo/messenger/README.md

 ### Gmail

-Extened from `Smtp`, a ready-to-use Gmail SMTP client.
+Extended from `Smtp`, a ready-to-use Gmail SMTP client.

+#### Note:

 Google doesn't like people use their SMTP server to sending email by scripts, to make sure it can work without problems, you have to set the settings right:

-1. Check your Google Accounts -> Access for less secure apps -> Turn on
+- Check your Google Accounts -> Access for less secure apps -> Turn on
-2. Use your host where you use to send email with your Google account and confirm that
+- Use your host where you use to send email with your Google account and confirm that you have trusted the device on.

-Good luck.

 ```php